buildingSMART/IFC4.3.x-development/docs/properties/n/NominalLength.md

 NominalLength
 =============

-The nominal length of the furniture of this type.
+The nominal overall length of the object.
 The size information is provided in addition to the shape representation and the geometric parameters used within.
-In cases of inconsistency between the geometric parameters and the size properties, provided in the attached property set, the geometric parameters take precedence.
+In case of inconsistency between the geometric parameters and the size properties, provided in the attached property set, the geometric parameters take precedence.